laugamo/web-scraping-uoc/README.md

 1) In order to use this aplicatin you must have a user and password in LinkedIn.
    Both will be required as parameters at the beginning of the main script (main.py)

+2) Download the chromedriver.exe and save it in your local.

 ### Installation